Are you planning to enjoy a refreshing dive in your

-Scoop them out soon enough after the heavy storm so that you may be able to catch them before they have had a chance to make their way to your
+Scoop pool worms out as soon as possible after the heavy storm so that you may be able to catch them before they make their way to your

 Collect them up and relocate them to the grass, so they can continue their business of, well, being worms.